a-m-dev/werkspot_code_challange/README.md

 first run `npm install` or `yarn` then run `npm run build` and finally run `npm run start`

-for development purpose, you can user `npm run dev` or relevant `yarn` command to boot up the express server!
+for development purpose, you can user `npm run dev` or relevant `yarn` command to boot up the express server on port 3000!

 ### Also here are some notes about the project: